-Complete Guide to Japanese Status of Residence Application Fees and Costs
+Complete Guide to Japanese Status of Residence Application Fees and Costs for New Applications, Renewals, and Changes

 When obtaining a new status of residence in Japan, or renewing or changing your existing one, official government fees and agent service costs may apply.
 This article provides a clear overview of costs for each procedure.